tymyrddin/documentation/Documentation/docs/code-comments.md

 > “if your code needs comments, it’s not clear enough on its own.”

-Utter bullocks.
-And self-defeating.
+Not always true: “if the code is so unclear that it requires a comment, then *maybe* it should be rewritten instead”

 ## Context

-When senior and junior people join the team, when you come back to the code after a few weeks or more.
+* When senior and junior people join the team.
+* When you come back to the code after a few weeks or more.

 ## Guides